wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ModelDefinition.md

                 LoadUserProfileViewState.loaded(userData)
             }
             .catch { error in
-                // TODO: Handle error
+                ...
             }
             .eraseToAnyPublisher()
     }
 }
 ```

 The above code instantiates a dependency that can load the user data and return it as a publisher type of `AnyPublisher<UserData, Error>`.
-It immediately returns a new "saving" state to the view.
+The `load()` function immediately returns a new "loading" state to the view.
 Then, it invokes the data request, which contacts a web API or local database, returns the result, or completes with an error.
 (We will cover proper dependency injection in <doc:ObservableRepositories>.)

 The code then maps the user data result type from the data source publisher to the desired view state: `LoadUserProfileViewState.loaded(UserData)`.
 Since the function cannot return a publisher that can emit errors, we are required by the compiler to convert the error into a view state within the `catch()` function.